nikbearbrown/mba-finance/chapters/15-how-to-think-about-investing.md

 ### Warm-up

-**15.1** A stock you bought for $100 paid $3 in dividends and is now worth $120.
-Compute the dividend yield, capital gain yield, and total holding-period return.
+**15.1** A stock you bought for $100 paid $3 in dividends during the year and is now worth $120.
+Compute: (a) dividend yield; (b) capital gain yield; (c) total holding-period return. *(Tests: return decomposition mechanics.
+Difficulty: low.)*

 **15.2** Define risk capacity and risk tolerance.
-How are they different?
-Why does it matter to distinguish them?

-**15.3** State the rough relationship between time horizon and appropriate equity allocation.
-What happens if you ignore the relationship?
+Give one example of an investor who has high capacity but low tolerance, and explain what the right portfolio design implication is. *(Tests: the capacity/tolerance distinction and its practical consequence.
+Difficulty: low.)*

+**15.3** Two portfolios both returned 12% last year.
+Portfolio A had a standard deviation of 18% and a beta of 1.4.
+Portfolio B had a standard deviation of 10% and a beta of 0.8.
+Risk-free rate: 3%.
+Market return: 10%.
+Compute Sharpe, Treynor, and Jensen's alpha for each.
+Which performed better on a risk-adjusted basis? *(Tests: Sharpe/Treynor/alpha computation.
+Difficulty: low-medium.)*

 ### Application

-**15.4** Compute Sharpe, Treynor, and Jensen's alpha for a portfolio with 12% return, std dev 16%, and beta 1.1.
-Risk-free rate: 4.5%.
-Market return: 10%.

-**15.5** A 40-year-old earning $80,000/year with $20,000 in cash savings, no debt, and the goal of retiring at 65: write a one-paragraph IPS for them.
-Specify allocation, rebalancing frequency, and account types (401k, IRA, taxable).

-**15.6** Build a 10-stock diversified portfolio template (you don't need to pick specific stocks; just sectors and approximate weights).
-Then justify why your weights are reasonable for a 35-year-old saving for retirement.
+**15.4** A 29-year-old earns $75,000 per year, has $15,000 in savings, no debt, and wants to retire at 65 with $2 million in today's dollars.
+Write a one-paragraph investment policy statement specifying: (a) target asset allocation; (b) rebalancing frequency and trigger; (c) account types (401(k), IRA, taxable); (d) selection approach (index vs. active).
+Justify each choice. *(Tests: IPS construction applied to a realistic investor.
+Difficulty: medium.)*

+**15.5** You are building a 12-stock diversified equity portfolio.
+The following pairs of stocks are available.
+For each pair, explain which combination produces more diversification benefit and why: (a) Two airlines vs. one airline and one pharmaceutical; (b) Two large-cap US technology stocks vs. one large-cap US technology stock and one international consumer-staples stock; (c) A gold miner and a retailer vs. two retailers. *(Tests: correlation-based diversification reasoning without requiring calculation.
+Difficulty: medium.)*

+**15.6** An investor holds a $200,000 portfolio.
+Her IPS limits any single position to 5% and any single sector to 20%.
+She wants to add the stock you've analyzed for the equity research project. (a) What is the maximum dollar position she can take? (b) If the stock has a beta of 1.4 and her current portfolio has a beta of 0.9, what happens to the portfolio's beta if she adds the maximum position? (c) Is that an acceptable outcome given a moderate risk-tolerance IPS? *(Tests: position sizing + beta impact calculation.
+Difficulty: medium.)*

 ### Synthesis

-**15.7** A friend says: "I've been picking individual stocks for 20 years.
-My portfolio is up about 100%.
-Index funds returned 280% over the same period."
-Construct a diagnosis of what went wrong and a recommendation for how to fix it going forward.

-**15.8** For the company you've analyzed in the project, evaluate it from a personal-investor perspective:
-(a) What position size would be reasonable in a $1M diversified portfolio?
-(b) Does the stock's beta increase or decrease the portfolio's overall systematic risk?
-(c) Are there tax considerations (dividend yield, expected capital gains) that affect the answer?
+**15.7** The chapter states that 80–90% of active US large-cap mutual fund managers underperform their benchmark after fees over 15–20 years.
+A friend says: "That means 10–20% do outperform — I'll just find those."
+Construct the full case against this strategy, addressing: (a) persistence of outperformance; (b) identification problem (how do you find them in advance?); (c) fee drag on the search itself; (d) why the surviving outperformers may not persist. *(Tests: active vs. passive reasoning and survivorship bias.
+Difficulty: high.)*

+**15.8** Using the forward-looking assumptions from Chapter 12 (current 10-year Treasury yield as the risk-free rate, ERP of 5%), compute the expected return on a portfolio with beta 1.2.
+Compare this to the Sharpe ratio of the same portfolio if it actually earns 13% with standard deviation 14%.
+Is the portfolio adding value above what its beta exposure justifies? *(Tests: integration of CAPM with Sharpe and alpha.
+Difficulty: high.)*

 ### Challenge

-**15.9** Compute the long-run wealth difference between two investors:
-- Investor A: $5,000/year in an actively managed fund with 9% gross return and 1% expense ratio (8% net) for 40 years.
-- Investor B: $5,000/year in an index fund with 8.5% gross return and 0.05% expense ratio (8.45% net) for 40 years.

-What's the difference in terminal wealth?
-What does it tell you about the importance of fees?

-**15.10** Pick a real active mutual fund (any fund family, any category).
-Find:
-(a) Its 10-year return.
-(b) Its 10-year benchmark return.
-(c) Its expense ratio.
-(d) The portfolio's beta relative to its benchmark.
-(e) The fund's Jensen's alpha (calculate from the data).

-Argue whether the fund has earned its fees.

----

-## Chapter summary

-- **Time horizon** is the most important driver of asset allocation.
-Longer horizons admit higher equity allocation.
-- **Risk capacity** (financial ability) and **risk tolerance** (emotional capacity) are different.
-Match the lower of the two.
-- **Diversification** is necessary but not sufficient. ~12-15 stocks across uncorrelated sectors captures most benefit.
-- Diversification eliminates **firm-specific risk**, not **systematic risk**.
-In crises, correlations rise.
-- **Sharpe, Treynor, Jensen's alpha** are the standard performance metrics.
-Sharpe for total-portfolio absolute risk-adjusted return; Treynor for systematic-risk-only; Alpha for the active manager's value-add over CAPM.
-- The **empirical record favors passive (indexing)** for most investors.
-After-fee active outperformance is rare and unpredictable in advance.
-- A written **investment policy statement** is the single most useful behavioral discipline.

----

-## What would change my mind

-The chapter argues that passive indexing is the right default for most individual investors.
-The reading would have to revise if (a) costs of active management fell dramatically (they have been falling, but not enough to overcome the underperformance gap), or (b) active management consistently outperformed in some identifiable category (small-cap and emerging markets show some evidence here, but the effect is modest and unstable).
-For US large-cap stocks specifically, the case for indexing is overwhelming.

-## Still puzzling

-The genuinely hard question this chapter sets up is *how to advise an individual investor who has done substantial fundamental work on a stock they believe is mispriced*.
-The textbook answer is "size the position appropriately within a diversified portfolio."
-The harder question is how to balance the analytical edge (which may be real) against the psychological cost of underperforming a simpler index strategy by years if you're wrong (or even if you're right but the market takes a long time to agree).
-I haven't found a clean rule.
-The honest framework is: do the work, size the position modestly relative to your conviction, accept that you may be wrong for years before being right or wrong forever.
-Active investing requires a temperament most investors don't have.

----

-## Connections forward

-- **Chapter 16** applies the same analytical machinery to *corporate* investment decisions (capital budgeting).
-- **Chapter 17** computes WACC — the firm's discount rate.
-- **Chapter 18** forecasts cash flows for valuation.
-- **Chapter 20** revisits portfolio risk in the context of risk management.

----
+**15.9** Compute the long-run wealth difference between two investors, each investing $5,000 per year for 40 years: Investor A uses an actively managed fund with 9% gross return and a 1% expense ratio (8% net).
+Investor B uses an index fund with 8.5% gross return and a 0.05% expense ratio (8.45% net). (a) Compute terminal wealth for each using the annuity future-value formula from Chapter 8. (b) What is the dollar difference? (c) Express the fee drag as a percentage of Investor B's terminal wealth.
+What does the result say about the minimum alpha an active manager must generate to justify a 1% expense ratio? *(Tests: TVM + fee compounding + active management break-even.
+Difficulty: high.)*

+**15.10** Find a real active mutual fund.
+Collect: its 10-year annualized return, its benchmark's 10-year annualized return, its expense ratio, and its beta relative to the benchmark.
+Compute Jensen's alpha net of fees.
+Then answer: has this fund generated enough alpha to justify its cost?
+If you had to advise the fund's current investors, what would you tell them? *(Tests: applying performance metrics to a real fund and forming a defensible judgment.
+Difficulty: high.)*

 ---